martinezpenya/ED-CFGS-2122/UD02/UD02_EN.md

 > - `java --version` to see the versions available on our system.
 > - `sudo update-alternatives --config java` to choose which of the installed versions we want to use by default or even see the path of the different versions that we have installed.

-## Configurar las variable de entorno "JAVA_HOME" y "PATH"
+## Configure environment variables "JAVA_HOME" and "PATH"

 Once the JDK is downloaded and installed, you need to set some environment variables: